 - recent requests for new credit.

-Each of these categories determines a percentage of your score to create a snapshot of the state of your finances and ability to take on more debt.
-Let’s take a close look at each of the segments and how much they weight they carry when tallying your credit score.
+Each of these categories determines a percentage of your score to create a snapshot of the state of your finances and your ability to take on more debt.
+Let's take a close look at each of the segments and how much weight they carry when tallying your credit score.

 Payment History – 35 Percent of Your Score